MarcLafon/MarcLafon.github.io/_posts/2021-05-15-double-descent-1.md

 > *In addition to the approximation error (approximating reality with a
 > model) and estimation error (learning a model with finite data) which
 > fits in the statistical learning framework and are the focus of this
-> lecture, there is actually another source of error, the **optimization
+> post, there is actually another source of error, the **optimization
 > error**.
 This is the gap between the risk of the predictor returned by
 > the optimization procedure (e.g. SGD) and an empirical risk minimizer $$h_n^*$$.*